 After over 10 years of living as a fugitive, Radovan Karadzic has been captured and arrested.
-Karadzic was arrested Monday night near Belgrade after a tip from foreign intelligence officials led to the location of Karadzic’s safehouse.
+Karadzic was arrested Monday night near Belgrade after a tip from foreign intelligence officials and criminal defence lawyers led to the location of Karadzic’s safehouse.
 The police then surveilled Karadzic for weeks prior to his arrest.
 This marks an important milestone for both Serbia and family members of the victims killed during the war in Bosnia-Hercegovina.
 Coming 11 days after the 13th memorial of the Srebrenica massacre, many Bosnians celebrated in the streets at the news of Karadzic’s arrest.

 Munira Subasic, a mother who lost two sons in the Srebrenica massacre, was overcome with emotion as she watched the news on television.